 And apart from the striking color – whether luminous jade or brilliant blue – my walnut-shaped eyes are also framed by an intense dark outline that makes me look like I’m wearing eyeliner.

-It may be a well-known cat fact that most felines don’t have eyelashes but a quick look at my well-defined eyes will make you suspect I’ve been using eyelash growth serums to augment my features.
+It may be a well-known cat fact that most felines don’t have eyelashes but a quick look at my well-defined eyes may well have you confused.

 This charcoal lining combined with the subtle slant of my eyes gives me a sophisticated appearance, which is heightened by my distinctive sparkling silver coat.